ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

 <a name="reportsgetallchartsdataadmin"></a>
 # **ReportsGetAllChartsDataAdmin**
-> CSApiResponseCombinedReportsData ReportsGetAllChartsDataAdmin (DateTime? startDate, DateTime? endDate, string userIds, string xChronosheetsAuth)
+> CSApiResponseCombinedReportsData ReportsGetAllChartsDataAdmin (DateTime? startDate, DateTime? endDate, string xChronosheetsAuth, string userIds = null)

 Get Consolidated Admin Reports Data (Jobs, Tasks, Clients and Projects).
 These are the organisation wide reports, with data from potentially all employees.
 Requires the 'ReportAdmin' permission.